WasabiRaptor/SBQ-NPC-Template/npcs/tenants/sbq/ocs/README.md

 ## deleting unecessary parts

 If there are any parts of the config here you may feel are unecessary for your NPC, such as parts of the dialogue tree containing lines for things your NPC will not be partaking in, just delete that part of the tree! there should be no consequences as long as you do it correctly, which is why I suggest using an editor such as VSC so you can just collapse the region, and easily see what you have to delete

+## Checking if you have any missing dialogue

+to check if you have any missing dialogue that is referenced in your dialouge tree you can use this node js script, it will output a file with all the dialogue contexts that your tree has pointed to, but have not been defined in your dialogue file
+`node missingDialogue.js npcs/tenants/sbq/ocs/sbqTemplate.npctype npcs/tenants/sbq/ocs/sbqTemplate.dialogue`

+this script doesn't care about dialouge that has a path pointing outside the relevant file, so be aware of that if you are pointing to other files as well